ericd-1qbit/the_temple/project_management/End Of Project Summary.md

 # End of Project Summary
 - should refer to any points made in [[Executive Summary]]
+- short document that can inform the reader about the main points of interest.
 ## Guidelines
 - deliver your report as soon as possible after your project work is complete.
+-
+### Clarity
+- clear, concise summary
+- no jargon
+- no in-depth details: remember purpose & target audience - outstanders who require an overview and would like to understand the learned lessons

+### Structure
+- clear templated structure
+- identify targets set for specific time periods
+- demonstrate how targets were achieved
+- in case things went not as planned:
+	- what was the root cause?
+	- list all relevant information to understand the issue
+	- What could be done to avoid this in the future?

-### **Clarity.**
+### Lessons learned
-The report is a short document that can inform the reader about the main points of interest.
-It is unlikely that the entire development of the project will be told in such a report.
-As a rule, it is necessary to remember that the goal is to present how the project was successful and select the relevant information accordingly.

-2) **Structure.** Reports must have a clear structure that will be used as a model.
-Moreover, they should clearly identify the targets set for the specific time period and demonstrate how they were achieved or not.
-In the event that something has not gone as planned, the report should provide clear information to understand what has happened and how the organization has addressed the problem.

-3) **Lessons learned.** A good project final report always has a section dedicated to a critical evaluation of the project as a whole.
-This part is important because it indicates what the organization has learned and communicates how in the future it is possible to develop further projects drawing on what has been learned.
+- critical evaluation of the project as a whole
+- what has been learned?
+- how can future projects draw from what has been learned?

 ## Purpose
 - inform non-actively engaged parties about the project and process
 - document deviations from plans - budget, schedule, initial goals and objectives